 - Closure of conventional excavation support systems

-- Can be performed vertically or at an angle above or below the water table
+- Can be performed above or below the water table

 - Can be performed in most soils

-- Angled jet grouting can facilitate construction in limited headroom areas.
+- Angled jet grouting can facilitate construction in areas where access to the target soils is limited by overhead obstructions

 - Local obstructions such as cobbles or boulders can result in “shadowing” leading to incomplete soil-cement geometries.